Tecdiary/ppp/README.md

 composer install

 # Start server from command line
-php index.php
+php server.php

 # Start app for settings
 php -S localhost:8000 -t app/
 ```

-Next time you can simply run `php index.php` in command line OR `server.sh` file to start the server.
+Next time you can simply run `php server.php` in command line OR `server.sh` file to start the server.

 This app runs at port 6441 ( ws://lcoalhost:6441 ) and listen for the print jobs.